Beginner-Intermediate Rust Error Handling

 I've referenced a few error-handling libraries at the start of the article - if you'd be interested in hearing more about a comparison between them, do let me know!

-As always, feel free to write to me to point out an error, suggest a topic, or just say hi!
+Feel free to write to me to point out an error, suggest a topic, or just say hi!